3liz/lizmap-documentation/source/publish/advanced_lizmap_config.rst

    $func$ LANGUAGE sql IMMUTABLE;

    --Then create the index on the unaccentuated item_label column:
-   DROP INDEX IF EXISTS lizmap_search_idx
+   DROP INDEX IF EXISTS lizmap_search_idx;
    CREATE INDEX lizmap_search_idx ON lizmap_search USING GIN (f_unaccent(item_label) gin_trgm_ops);

+   -- You can refresh the materialized view at any time (for example in a cron job) with:
+   REFRESH MATERIALIZED VIEW lizmap_search;

 Configure access